-- 52. Section 3.3.2.2 identifies a goal that a minimum target of 10% of all new housing units be affordable with respect to home ownership.
-The criteria for affordable housing is identified as the least expensive of: - Housing for which the purchase price results in annual accommodation costs which do not exceed 30 percent of gross annual household income for low- and moderate-income households; or, - A Housing unit for which the purchase price is at least 10 percent below the average purchase price of a resale unit in the regional market area.
+- 51. Section 3.3.2.2 identifies a goal that a minimum target of 10% of all new housing units be affordable with respect to home ownership.
+The criteria for affordable housing is identified as the least expensive of: - Housing for which the purchase price results in annual accommodation costs which do not exceed 30 percent of gross annual household income for low- and moderate-income households; or. - A Housing unit for which the purchase price is at least 10 percent below the average purchase price of a resale unit in the regional market area.

 This policy represents a target of the Official Plan, not a requirement.
-However, as noted above, all single detached dwellings have as of right permissions for second suites, which can contribute to increasing rental housing options in the area.
+However, as noted above, the developer has agreed to offer more affordable and attainable forms of housing in the form of townhouse units as a means of increasing housing options in the City.
+In addition, all single detached dwellings have as of right permissions for second, third and fourth units, which can contribute to increasing rental housing options in the area.